 Earth & Environmental Studies

-The Mathematical Sciences Department offers bachelors degrees in Mathematics and Physics.
+The Department of Mathematical Sciences offers bachelors degrees in Mathematics and Physics.
 Students can obtain certification to teach mathematics or the physical sciences by completing the professional sequence.
 Minors in mathematics and physics are also available.
 Graduate programs in mathematics and statistics lead to the Masters degree in Mathematics with four different concentrations (Mathematics Education, Pure and Applied Mathematics, Statistics, and Computer Science) and the Masters degree in Statistics.
 The Department hosts one of two doctoral programs at the University, the culmination of a long history of national leadership in mathematics education.
 The department's 32 faculty are active in research and professional activities, and research opportunities are available for all students including undergraduates.

 Marine Biology and Coastal Sciences

-Aquatic and Coastal Sciences represent the wide variety of ecosystems that are linked through water.
-The study of Aquatic and Coastal Sciences encompasses freshwater lakes and streams, estuaries, and coastal marine habitats.
+Marine Biology and Coastal Sciences represents the wide variety of ecosystems that are linked through water.
+The study of Marine Bioloy and Coastal Sciences encompasses freshwater lakes and streams, estuaries, and coastal marine habitats.
 These habitats are critical for numerous plants and animals, but they can be compromised by human activities.
 Students who pursue this major are interested in understanding the relationships among plants, animals and humans and how to protect and restore these critical marine and aquatic ecosystems.
 Career opportunities include environmental consulting, research, conservation, law and teaching.

 The Science Informatics Department is an interdisciplinary degree that is supported by the departments of Biology and Molecular Biology, Chemistry and Biochemistry, Computer Science, Earth and Environmental Studies, and Mathematical Sciences.
 Students are especially prepared to work in New Jersey's high tech pharmaceutical, biotechnology, and other data intensive industries and to engage in graduate studies in the underpinning disciplines.
 The degree is unique in requiring both Science Informatics interdisciplinary courses and courses in science, computer science, and mathematics within the liberal arts tradition.